afroald/clio/README.md

 - Less classical inheritance ([Classical Inheritance is Obsolete](https://vimeo.com/69255635))

 ## To do
+- `backup` should be a state store with defined mutations, instead of just an immutable object
+- The cli should be a separate package

 - Verbose renderer
 - Add Slack notifications
 - Make project easier to start using
 - Possibility to configure how many backups to keep
+- Move files instead of copying then when archiving